neo4j/neo4j-javascript-driver/packages/neo4j-driver/README.md

 # Neo4j Driver for JavaScript

-This is the lite version of the official Neo4j driver for JavaScript.
+This is the official Neo4j driver for JavaScript.

 Resources to get you started: